 Apple has kept the same design for three generations in a row (aside from some minor cosmetic tweaks, such as a new material and colour options, and a red spot on the cellular model).
 Having added a significant new feature in 2017 - cellular connectivity - we think the company will focus instead on an all-new design in 2018.

-The longest Apple has stuck to the same design in its iPhone line-up, as a comparison, is three generations, from the iPhone 6 (via the 6s) to the iPhone 7 - the next update featured a major redesign for the iPhone X. Apple may feel that the watch sector is more aesthetically conservative than the phone one, but it would still be a surprise to us if the company broke its record and had four essentially identical smartwatches on the spin.
+The longest Apple has stuck to the same design in its iPhone line-up, as a comparison, is three generations, from the iPhone 6 (via the 6s) to the iPhone 7 - the iPhone 8 also followed suit, admittedly, but by then Apple had come up with a major redesign for the iPhone X. Apple may feel that the watch sector is more aesthetically conservative than the phone one, but it would still be a surprise to us if the company broke its record and had four essentially identical smartwatches on the spin.

 A recurrent rumour suggests that Apple will give the watch a round face, much like a traditional analogue wristwatch.
-To be honest we've never much liked the way this approach affects the interface on Android Wear watches (text gets squeezed at top and bottom, and usually ends up unattractively centre-justified), but patent activity suggests that Apple is at least considering the idea.
+To be honest we've never much liked the way this approach affects the interface on Android Wear watches (text gets squeezed at top and bottom, and usually ends up unattractively centre-justified), but patent activity suggests that Apple is at least considering the idea - or has previously thought about taking the circular route.

 Patent 9,940,866, for an "electronic device having a display with curved edges" (as spotted by Apple World), argues that "circular displays or other displays with curved edges" would be a more efficient use of space in terms of pixel arrays.